hamMUSings/BrowserShack/Configuration.md

 > [!NOTE]
 > Make sure to keep the exact format of the compose.yaml file if you edit it directly.
 For example, do not add spaces around the equal sign in MODEL=VALUE.
 Docker compose files will not work if the format is changed.

+> [!IMPORTANT]
+> For device lines replace the left side of the : with your host device.
+Leave the right side device of the : as is.
+(The left is the host device and the right is the device it is mapped to in the container)

 ### control_stack

 In the Maroon Box edit the settings to match your radio.